Crypto Chart of Accounts Design: Structuring the Ledger for Digital Assets (2026)

 Practical guidance

-- Settle the classification first with your auditor — it drives the whole CoA.
+- Settle the classification first with your auditor — it drives the whole chart of accounts.

-- Choose the mapping axis (asset for presentation, wallet for reconciliation) — often both.
+- Choose the mapping axis (asset for presentation, wallet for reconciliation), and usually carry both.

-- Create distinct realized / unrealized / OCI accounts per the applicable framework.
+- Create distinct realized, unrealized, and OCI accounts as the applicable framework requires.

-- Re-confirm with your auditor as activity and standards evolve — not accounting advice.
+- Re-confirm with your auditor as activity and standards evolve.
+This is not accounting advice.

 Further reading